microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

     {
         // Initialize using a RegistrationKind and optionally defined parameters like manifest defined activatorId
         // 1) If kind = PushTrigger is specified, only the Push Trigger will be Registered with Background Infra
-        // 2) If kind = ComActivator is specified, the Reunion Background Task component will be Registered as an InProc COM server
+        // 2) If kind = ComActivator is specified, the Project Reunion Background Task component will be Registered as an InProc COM server
         PushNotificationActivationInfo(PushNotificationRegistrationKind kind, Guid taskClsid);

-        // The CLSID associated with the Client COM server that reunion will activate Guid TaskClsid{ get; };
+        // The CLSID associated with the Client COM server that Project Reunion will activate Guid TaskClsid{ get; };

         PushNotificationRegistrationKind Kind{ get; };